lndgalante/codewars-katas/README.md

 Doing lot of katas could help you to improve your algorithmic thinking.
 Also could help you to go with more confidence to interviews.
 I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

-## Pair Programming

-Doing pair-programming is a great exercise to learn from others as well to practice communicational skills.
-So if you are around Buenos Aires and want to do some katas just hit me up with an issue and let's get together at some coffee.

 ## Main Goal

 By the end of 2018 I hope to have almost all katas from 8 to 5 kyu.
 Check out my [progress](https://codewars-progress.now.sh).